 - Drain in a colander (do not rinse) and give them a shake to rough the edges.
-Allow them to steam dry for 5-10mins.
+Allow them to steam dry for 8-10mins.
 The more they steam = the more moisture is leaving the potatoes = the fluffier they'll be.
-During this time, spread your goose fat in a suitably sized baking dish and place in the oven.
+During this time, spread the goose fat in a large baking dish and place it in the oven.
 The fat should comfortably cover the base of the dish.

-- Mix 1 heaped tsp (not tbsp!) flour with a hefty pinch of salt and some pepper (to taste).
-Then sprinkle over the potatoes, shaking a little more to ensure they’re evenly coated.
+- Mix 1 heaped tsp (not tbsp!) flour with 1/2 tsp salt in a small pot to one side.
+Sprinkle over the potatoes, shaking a little more to ensure they’re evenly coated.
 Leave for a further 2mins to allow the flour to 'glue' to the potato and form a crust.

-- When your goose fat is smoking hot (literally) very carefully add your potatoes to the pan, ensuring they’re evenly spaced out.
+- When the goose fat is smoking hot (literally) very carefully add the potatoes to the dish, ensuring they’re evenly spaced out.
 Add garlic and rosemary and stir to coat everything in the fat.
 Work quickly so the fat stays hot, just be careful of the fat spitting out the pan.

-- Place in the oven for a total of 50-60mins or until golden and crispy on the outside.
-Take out and flip/re-coat in fat once/twice throughout to ensure an even coverage.
+- Place in the oven for a total of 50-60mins or until deep golden and visibly crispy.
+Take out and flip/re-coat in fat 2-3 times throughout to ensure an even coverage.
 Ovens will run slightly differently, so just be vigilant.
 It's unlikely they'll be done before 50mins, but don't be afraid to run over the hour until they're ultra-crisp.

-- Serve with an extra sprinkle of salt to drawer out the final bit of moisture, just for extra crispiness.
+- Serve with a sprinkle of sea salt to draw out the final bit of moisture, just for extra crispiness.

 Quick 1 min demo!